pat/thinking-sphinx/searching.md

 Article.search 'pancakes'
 {% endhighlight %}

 Sphinx does have some reserved characters (including the @ character), so you may need to escape your query terms.
-Riddle (a dependency of Thinking Sphinx) has escaping methods built-in:

 {% highlight ruby %}
-# For Thinking Sphinx v3 or newer:
+# For Thinking Sphinx v3.1.0 or newer:
+Article.search ThinkingSphinx::Query.escape(params[:query])
+# For Thinking Sphinx v3.0.x:
 Article.search Riddle::Query.escape(params[:query])
 # For Thinking Sphinx before v3:
 Article.search Riddle.escape(params[:query])